ebenpack/ebenpack.github.io/posts/2020-02-14-not-my-type.markdown

 We began by demonstrating some of the issues that a weak, dynamic type system will permit.
 We saw that these type systems, by performing implicit type conversions, can allow nonsensical values to propagate throughout our systems.

 We then proceeded to introduce a constraint, in the form of strong typing, whereby our operations would enforce for us the types which they would permit us to operate on.
 However, we also saw that, while strong typing did much to help ensure the correctness of our programs that weak typing was unable to, when coupled with a dynamic type system, strong typing was unable to reveal to us the correctness (or incorrectness) of our systems without actually running our code.
-This opened the possibility of edge cases in rarely used code paths, or when unexected input somehow entered our systems.
+This opened the possibility of edge cases in rarely used code paths, or when unexpected input somehow entered our systems.

 Introducing further constraints, we examined static typing.
 We saw that static typing was able to reject incorrect programs at compile time, which would have only been discovered at runtime using a comparable dynamically typed language.
 But again, we found deficiencies in the static type system that we were examining; namely, the type system allowed for side-effects which were not represented, or constrained at the type level.